cadebrown/old.cade.site/readme.md

   * to check your images, use [imagemagick](https://imagemagick.org/script/identify.php)
     * for example, `for f in files/*; do identify -format '%f %wx%y\n' $f; done`
   * specify only the software you need for a file with the `use_*` settings (see `_config.yml` for specifics)
-    * by default, posts use MathJax and Prism.js, while pages *don't even load them in*
+    * by default, posts use Katex and Prism.js, while pages *don't even load them in*

 ## software used